 The female answer to One Direction brought her instant notoriety, with songs on the Billboard Hot 100 and a 69-city tour, but soon Cabello felt trapped, just one cog in a massive wheel.
 "I would try to kind of rebel in my own way and wear turtlenecks or pants—which was allowed.
 Nobody ever put a gun to my head and was like, 'You have to do this.'
 But it was definitely moving in a certain direction and there was a group mentality, so you have to do it."

-So she tested the waters, collaborating with Shawn Mendes on their 2015 hit "I Know What You Did Last Summer" and Machine Gun Kelly on 2017's "Bad Things", and quietly holed herself up in hotel bathrooms writing out lyrics for the types of songs she'd love to sing.
+So she tested the waters, collaborating with then-pal Mendes on their 2015 hit "I Know What You Did Last Summer" and Machine Gun Kelly on 2017's "Bad Things", and quietly holed herself up in hotel bathrooms writing out lyrics for the types of songs she'd love to sing.

 Getting the chance to actually bring those words to life, was an immense relief, she shared with Cosmopolitan UK.
 "I loved making all the decisions, because the product was something that was fully representative of me.
 It's like making your own coffee or breakfast.
 It tastes better because it's yours, because you made it.
 That's what it felt like for me."